CatUnderTheLeaf/catundertheleaf.github.io/_posts/2024-04-05-aws-simulation4.md

         return t_speed, t_left_steering, t_right_steering
 {% endhighlight %}

-And will finally publish wheel and steering commands to the corresponding command topics
+and will finally publish wheel and steering commands to the corresponding command topics
 {% highlight python %}
     def publish_commands(self, t_speed, t_left_steering, t_right_steering):
         '''Publishes the given action to all the topics in the given dicts